CHAPTER THREE: 3710

 b.
 Individuals who do not have an acceptable prognosis to return to work, but whose absence qualifies for the use of sick leave and who have an unused sick leave balance upon the expiration of family medical leave.

-O-2.
-EFML and other options for an employee’s return to work following an approved family medical leave must be coordinated through Benefit Services, approved by the supervisor, and are granted at the discretion of the university, but are not guaranteed.
-EFML may not exceed nine (9) consecutive months. [ed.
-2-08]
+P -2.
+EML and other options for an employee's return to work following an approved family medical leave must be coordinated and approved through Benefit Services, in consultation with the supervisor, and are granted at the discretion of the university, but are not guaranteed.
+EML may not exceed a total absence period of twelve (12) consecutive months. [ed.
+2-08, rev. 7-16]

-O-3.
-Acceptable medical certification and/or other documentation to support a prognosis for return to work must accompany all requests for EFML.
-If acceptable medical certification and/or other documentation are not provided, notice of contemplated job action to separate the employee from employment at the expiration of family medical leave may be served upon the employee if all sick leave has been exhausted.
+P -3.
+Acceptable medical certification and/or other documentation to support a prognosis for return to work must accompany all requests for EML.
+If acceptable medical certification and/or other documentation are not provided, notice of contemplated job action to separate the employee from employment at the expiration of family medical leave may be served upon the employee if all sick leave has been exhausted. [ed.
+7-16]

-O-4.
-If there is not a prognosis to return to work as defined above [O-1], notice of contemplated action for job separation will be issued.
-However, if the employee has a remaining sick leave balance and his/her condition qualifies for the use of sick leave, employment and EFML leave will be extended through the earlier of: [ed.
-2-08]
+P -4.
+If there is not a prognosis to return to work as defined above [P-1], notice of contemplated action for job separation will be issued.
+However, if the employee has a remaining sick leave balance and his/her condition qualifies for the use of sick leave, employment and EML leave will be extended through the earlier of: [ed.
+2-08, 7-16]

 a. the date in which all sick leave will be exhausted; or